AzureWolf/TidySmartPhoneData/README.md

-# Coursera Getting and Cleaning Data
+# Coursera Getting and Cleaning Data Project

 ## About this repo